jreisinger/checkip/README.md

 or download a [release](https://github.com/jreisinger/checkip/releases) binary (from under "Assets") for your system and architecture.

-NOTE: depending on your Internet connection the first run can take a while because data are downloaded (to `$HOME/.checkip`).
+NOTE: depending on your Internet connection the first run can take a while because data is downloaded (to `$HOME/.checkip`).

 ## Configuration